10 open source software solutions for your project management [Sélection 2025]

 Are there any advantages to open source?

-The main advantage of open source software is that it is highly configurable and scalable, to suit your needs as closely as possible.
+The main advantage of open source software is that it is highly configurable and scalable, so it can be tailored to your needs.

 But under the guise of being free or low-cost, it can involve high hidden costs, particularly in terms of hosting and maintenance work.